-This handbook has been written to provide a more comprehensive reference manual for the Advisory Panel (AP), expanding on the Council's Statement of Organization, Practices, and Procedures (SOPP).
+This handbook has been written to provide a more comprehensive reference manual for the Advisory Panel (AP), expanding on the Council's Statement of Organization, Practices, and Procedures (SOPPs).
 It is also intended to increase efficiency of AP meetings and to provide additional information for new AP members.
-Section 2 of the handbook is excerpted directly from the Council's SOPP (dated 2012), and provides the overarching terms of reference for the AP.
+Section 2 of the handbook is excerpted directly from the Council's SOPPs (dated 20122020), and provides the overarching terms of reference for the AP.
 Sections 3 and 4 provide additional details and guidance on AP membership and AP meeting procedures.
 Section 5 provides guidance on AP member travel rules and reimbursement for travel expenses.
+Section 6 provides reference material on Council operations generally, as well as the Council's decision-making process and the types of recommendations the AP provides.
+Finally, Section 6.4 provides the contact information for primary Council staff administrative contacts.